jiahao42/MeggyJava-Compiler/README.md

 Dear Mary and TA:

-This compiler can pass all the testcases under `PA4/TestCasesMeggy/WorkingTestCases`, including:
+This compiler can pass all the testcases under `PA4/TestCasesMeggy/WorkingTestCases` and `PA4/TestCasesMeggy/WorkingErrorTestCases`, including:

 ```
 WorkingTestCases